 SVG files, on the other hand, are nicely and efficiently coded in the XML language, so they take up a smaller file size.
 The other bonus of the images being coded is that it’s super easy to edit them later on.

 Here’s an SVG example: the HTML5 logo.
 Right-click and select ‘View Source’ to see the XML source code.

 Creating an SVG File

 If you wanted to, you could write the XML code yourself to create an SVG image, but most people choose to use an image editor.
-I don’t recommend you use an editor to write your HTML code for you, but for creating SVG images it’s OK.
+You shouldn’t use an editor to write your HTML code for you, but for creating SVG images it’s OK.

-So as for which editor to use to create an SVG file, here’s one I discovered the other day.
+So as for which editor to use to create an SVG file, here’s an online SVG editor.
 It’s free and easy to use, so it should serve you well.

 Remember how fun it was the first time you tweaked a web page?
 Now you can do it with images too.

 We’re going to edit the HTML5 logo.
 Here’s the source code: